yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 You can shut down the local cluster by following the instructions provided in [Destroy a local cluster](../../../reference/configuration/yugabyted/#destroy-a-local-cluster).

 ## Learn More

 - [Impact of Failures on a Transaction](../../../architecture/transactions/distributed-txns/#impact-of-failures) - Understand how failures impact the flow of transaction
 - [Transactions Architecture](../../../architecture/transactions/transactions-overview/) - Understand how transactions are implemented in YugabyteDB.
--   [Transaction examples](../transactions/distributed-transactions-ysql/) - Try out examples to understand different options associated with a transaction.
+- [Distributed transaction](../../transactions/distributed-transactions-ysql/) - Try out examples to understand different options associated with distributed transactions.